wethod/learning-center-source/content/planning/index.md

 On the top you have three buttons, from the left:

-* The **select project button** let you select the project for which you want to allocate people.
-Once the project is selected only the half-days allocated for that project will be highlighted, this allow you to still have a general view on the teammates which are already allocated.
+* The **select project button** lets you select the project and will have to allocate people to.
+Once the project is selected only half-days allocated for that project will be highlighted, this allows you to still have a general view on the teammates which are already allocated.
 When selecting a project, a container will be shown: inside it you can see all the budget days left (by user level), these are the days that can be used to allocate people;

-* The **filter people button** let you filter the teammates you want to see in the planning;
+* The **filter people button** lets you filter the teammates you want to see in the planning;

-* The **switch weeks button** let you travel in time, you can see future and past weeks.
+* The **switch weeks button** lets you travel in time, you can see future and past weeks.

 All your teammates are listed on the left, to allocate a person you just need to click on the intersection between the day and the person name.